top of page

 Quentin sticker.png

 If you take away the superhero aspects, The Boys is a frightening look into the possibilities an unstable and maniacal leader can introduce.
 Apt.
 The final season looks at good and evil on a spectrum as it questions how far is too far while maintaining the series' signature violence and humour.
 After an underwhelming role in Season Four, Jensen Ackles' Soldier Boy is better utilized here while Karen Fukuhara's Kimiko finally gains her voice to great results.
-However, it’s Antony Starr's Homelander who takes center stage here and does more than enough to finally get that much deserved Emmy nod.
+That said, it was clear it was time to end things as the season showed some diminishing returns as it made its way to a somewhat lacklustre finale.

 paige sticker